AlexArcPy/python-for-gis-progression-path/README.md

 ## Skills
 ### GIS specific
 - to automate map production using `arcpy.mapping` with data-driven pages;
-- to manage .pdf files (eg. re-ordering, merging, splitting);
+- to manage .pdf files (eg. re-ordering, merging, splitting) using `arcpy`;
-- to export map document to various file formats such as .png and .pdf;
+- to export ArcMap map document to various file formats such as .png and .pdf;
-- update text elements content in layout of map document;
+- update text elements content in layout of ArcMap map document;
 - executing DBMS spatial functions from Python and using `arcpy.ArcSDESQLExecute()`;
+- to use `FieldInfo`, `FieldMap`, and `FieldMappings` from `arcpy` to manage data schema
+- customize custom ArcGIS script tool behavior using `ToolValidator` class;
+- start using Python toolboxes and Python add-ins in ArcGIS when it makes sense;
+- debug `arcpy`-driven code using geoprocessing messages
+- writing unit tests for GIS workflows;
+- handling JSON in Python and `arcpy`;
+- generate simple Excel files from geodatasets with Python and `xlsxwriter` package;

 ### Python
 At this point, you should be familiar with: